Associate Vice President: Gordon D. Chavis, Jr.

 Second Bachelor’s Degree applications are processed by the Undergraduate Admissions Office or the Registrar’s Office.
 Guidelines for which office students should make application to are outlined as follows:

 - Students who have previously attended the University of Central Florida as a degree-seeking undergraduate student should apply through the Registrar’s Office.
-These students should follow the Readmission procedure located online at http://registrar.ucf.edu/readmission-application.
+These students should follow the Readmission procedure located online at registrar.ucf.edu/readmission-application.

 Credits from a Previous Baccalaureate Degree

-Graduates from other regionally-accredited four-year U.S. institutions who apply for admission to work toward a second undergraduate degree must meet the regular requirements of the university (as defined in the “Undergraduate Degree Requirements ” section of this Undergraduate Catalog).
+Graduates from other accredited institutions of higher education (meeting university transfer eligibility requirements) who apply for admission to work toward a second undergraduate degree must meet the regular requirements of the university (as defined in the “Undergraduate Degree Requirements ” section of this Undergraduate Catalog).
 Students must meet all transfer GPA requirements.
-A baccalaureate degree or higher from another regionally accredited four-year U.S. institution satisfies the General Education Program requirements and also provides exemption from the foreign language requirements for admission and graduation.
+A baccalaureate degree or higher from another accredited institution of higher education (meeting university transfer eligibility requirements) satisfies the General Education Program requirements and also provides exemption from the foreign language requirements for admission and graduation.

 Note: A baccalaureate degree or higher from a non-US institution with fewer than the equivalent of 120 credit hours will not automatically be credited as a baccalaureate degree.
 Students will be classified according to the number of semester credit hours earned rather than a second-degree seeking applicant.
 A baccalaureate degree from a non-US institution will not automatically satisfy the General Education Program requirements.
-If a baccalaureate degree from a regionally accredited four-year U.S. institution includes credit from a non-regionally accredited institution, the credit from the non-regionally accredited institution may not be included as transfer credit.
+If a baccalaureate degree from an accredited institution of higher education (meeting university transfer eligibility requirements) includes credit from a non-recognized institution, the credit from the non-recognized institution may not be included as transfer credit.
 This would result in the transfer of less than the total number of credit hours awarded within the baccalaureate degree.

 Transient Student Applicants

-A student in good standing with a minimum 2.0 GPA at the last regionally-accredited institution attended who desires to enroll for one term at UCF may be considered for admission as a transient student.
+A student in good standing with a minimum 2.0 GPA at the last accredited institution of higher education (meeting university transfer eligibility requirements) attended who desires to enroll for one term at UCF may be considered for admission as a transient student.
 Such enrollment terminates at the end of one term and does not presuppose degree-seeking admission to the University.
 A transient student must submit an official transcript from the last institution attended.
 Transient student applications must be received by the appropriate application deadline.
 If a student’s last school of attendance is a Florida public institution, they must apply through the Florida Shines website at http://www.floridashines.org.
 Transient students are not eligible to receive financial aid.
 Registration is permitted on a space-available basis.
-Meeting minimum GPA requirements does not guarantee admission.
+Meeting the minimum GPA requirements does not guarantee admission.

 Non-Degree Seeking Applicants